-While there are tons of different ways to redeem Amex points for some amazing luxury travel, we think these ten are the perfect way to show you what’s really possible if you learn just a bit about the transfer partners.
-It really is worth it.
+There are tons of different ways to redeem Amex points for amazing luxury travel, but these ten are absolutely perfect ways to show you what’s really possible, if you take the time to learn just a little bit about the transfer partners at your disposal.
+Yes, it’s is worth it.

 If you need to earn more Membership Rewards points first, you have plenty of options, with juicy welcome bonuses and increased earning rates (Learn More).

 Let’s be honest, ANA first class is simply extraordinary.

 From Krug champagne to the exclusive first class check-in at Tokyo Narita to the top-notch service throughout your flight, there’s so much to love with ANA First Class.
 What could make this experience even better?

 Well, booking a round-trip ticket for 110,000 – 120,000 Virgin Atlantic Flying Club Miles from the Europe or the USA to Tokyo is a good start.
 And you can even open jaw to see Europe, Tokyo and the USA on one ticket.

 Carrier-imposed surcharges with ANA are circa $350 round trip, which is a small price to pay for a lot of luxury.